bpb27/rewa/NOTES.md

 - migrations?

-- searching for short title, e.g. "red"
-- need to return exact matches first (also show year in movie dropdown)
 - really should be able to search for anything
 - also run into search probs with accented characters - probably store normalized string alongside actual